Spin Glass Transitions Obstruct Decoded Quantum Interferometry: Introduction

-\end{definition} We show that the OGP inhibits stable quantum algorithms for \textsc{MAX-$k$-XOR-SAT}.
-A similar statement was shown in \cite{anschuetz2025efficientlearningimpliesquantum} for quantum spin glass problems exhibiting a certain quantum modification of the OGP; we show that stable quantum algorithms are also obstructed by the classical OGP in classical combinatorial optimization problems. \begin{theorem}[OGP inhibits stable quantum algorithms, informal version of Theorem~\ref{thm:stab_algs_fail}] Let $\mu_{\mathrm{OGP}}$ be the satisfied fraction at which the OGP occurs for \textsc{MAX-$k$-XOR-SAT}.
-Then, stable quantum algorithms can satisfy a fraction of clauses no better than $\mu_{\mathrm{OGP}}$. \end{theorem} We note that Theorem~\ref{thm:ogp_inhibits_stab_qas} also applies to quantum algorithms beyond DQI which were previously shown to be stable, including standard quantum algorithms such as logarithmic-depth QAOA~\cite[Corollary~61]{anschuetz2025efficientlearningimpliesquantum} and phase estimation~\cite[Corollary~64]{anschuetz2025efficientlearningimpliesquantum}.
+\end{definition} We show that the OGP inhibits stable quantum algorithms for \textsc{MAX-XOR-SAT}.
+A similar statement was shown in \cite{anschuetz2025efficientlearningimpliesquantum} for quantum spin glass problems exhibiting a certain quantum modification of the OGP; we show that stable quantum algorithms are also obstructed by the classical OGP in classical combinatorial optimization problems. \begin{theorem}[OGP inhibits stable quantum algorithms, informal] Let $\mu_{\mathrm{OGP}}$ be the satisfied fraction at which the OGP occurs for \textsc{MAX-XOR-SAT}.
+Then, stable quantum algorithms can achieve no better than $g^\ast\leq\mu_{\mathrm{OGP}}m$ satisfied clauses with any constant probability. \end{theorem} We note that Theorem~\ref{thm:ogp_inhibits_stab_qas} also applies to quantum algorithms beyond DQI which were previously shown to be stable, including standard quantum algorithms such as log-depth QAOA and phase estimation~\cite{anschuetz2025efficientlearningimpliesquantum}.

 We then focus on the setting where the LDPC parity check matrix $\bm{B}^\intercal$ is drawn from the standard Gallager ensemble of LDPC codes on $m$ bits with $k$-local checks and rate $r=1-n/m$.
-These codes are conjectured to have maximal efficiently decodable error weight~\cite{zyablov1975estimation,richardson2008modern}:
+We consider the following assumption on the decoder DQI utilizes, which holds for all best-known efficient decoders for LDPC codes of which we are aware. \begin{assumption}[DQI decoder conditions] The decoder satisfies one of the following two conditions: \begin{enumerate} \item The decoder is arbitrary, and is capable of correcting errors of relative weight at most: